-Earlier this year, The Dorchester announced the appointment of their youngest ever head chef in the restaurant’s 88-year history: 26-year-old Tom Booton.
+Last year, The Dorchester announced the appointment of their youngest ever head chef in the restaurant’s 88-year history: 27-year-old Tom Booton.

 Friendly, cheerful and approachable, Essex-born Tom hopes to bring a modern energy to the iconic hotel.
 He may be young, but he’s already worked in a number of prestigious kitchens across the country, including Alyn Williams at The Westbury, L’Autre Pied, Le Talbooth and Dabbous.
 He joins The Grill at The Dorchester alongside a brigade of fresh talent, including Adam Nevin as sous chef and Eugenio Egorov as head sommelier.
-Ahead of the restaurant’s re-launch, Tom talks lobster thermidor, the new age of fine dining and life inside one of the world’s most famous hotel kitchens…
+Here Tom talks lobster thermidor, the new age of fine dining and life inside one of the world’s most famous hotel kitchens…

 How will you be putting your spin on the legendary restaurant?

 I think the reason they got me in is because I’m young and it’s a bit different for The Dorchester – in a good way.
 It’s just about making it more modern, with a fresh energy, and giving the restaurant a different atmosphere.

 Were you nervous to take on such a big name?